laxmigudami/demoqa-automation/README.md

 | **API Testing** | Requests | 2.31.0 | HTTP library for REST API validation |
 | **WebDriver Management** | WebDriver Manager | 4.0.1 | Automatic browser driver management |
 | **Configuration** | python-dotenv | 1.0.0 | Environment-based configuration |

 ---

-## Framework Architecture

-### How I've Structured the Tests

-**Test Independence**: Each scenario can run independently and in any order.
-This is crucial for parallel execution and debugging specific failures.

-**Clear Structure**: All scenarios follow the Given-When-Then format, making them easy to read and understand at a glance.

-**Reusability**: Common steps are shared across features, so you write them once and use them everywhere.

-**Organized Code**: Test logic, page objects, and utilities are clearly separated.
-Locators are centralized in one place, and configuration is externalized so you can easily change environments.

-**Built for Reliability**: The framework uses explicit waits instead of sleep statements, includes retry logic for handling transient failures, and validates browser sessions to recover from unexpected issues.

----